coledickerson13/Keysight-SMT-TDOA-Localization/README.md

 Helper files to post-process .csv files from Keysight Sensor Management Tool .csv Export Tool.
 To use, add .csv files to the MATLAB working directory, define the file name in line 3 of either script, and hit run.
 KeysightRFTDOALocalization.m is for post-processing results from a stationary tower and
 KeysightRFTDOALocalizationforFlights.m is for UAV flights.
+MergeLocalizationData.ipynb helps to merge the .csv file from the Keysight N6854 Export tool and the vehicleOut.txt files from the AERPAW file.
+It adds the ground truth Lat/Long coordinates and the altitude from the vehicleOut.txt file to all the other information provided in the Keysight N6854 Export .csv file.